Ange Postecoglou: 2024–25: Europa League title and departure

-Prior to the 2024–25 season, Postecoglou mentioned in an interview that he usually won things in his second year.
+Prior to the 2024–25 season, Postecoglou mentioned in an online interview that he usually won things in his second year.
 Tottenham began their league campaign poorly, winning only one of their first four games.
 On 15 September, after a 1–0 loss to Arsenal, Postecoglou clarified his preseason statement, stating:

 "I'll correct myself – I don't usually win things, I always win things in my second year.
 Nothing's changed.
 I've said it now.
 I don't say things unless I believe them."

 Many in the media interpreted this as Postecoglou promising a trophy by the end of the season.
 The campaign was marred by injuries to several players, causing many to miss a significant number of matches.
 This resulted in Tottenham's worst-ever Premier League finish at 17th, one spot above the relegation zone, with the club accumulating their most defeats and lowest-ever points tally in a single Premier League season.
 The run of bad results raised speculation throughout the year that Postecoglou would be dismissed.

 Despite the poor league form, Postecoglou led Tottenham to their first trophy in 17 years when they defeated Manchester United 1–0 in the 2025 UEFA Europa League final on 21 May 2025.
 It was their first title since the 2007–08 Football League Cup, and their first European trophy since the 1983–84 UEFA Cup.
 The win earned a league phase spot in the 2025–26 UEFA Champions League and the right to play against the winners of the 2024–25 UEFA Champions League for the 2025 UEFA Super Cup.
 Postecoglou became the first Australian and first Greek manager to win a European competition.

 During the Europa League victory parade on 23 May, Postecoglou openly campaigned to return for the next season, stating "all the best TV series, season three is better than season two."
 However, on 6 June, exactly two years since his appointment, Postecoglou was relieved of his duties as Tottenham's head coach.
+He was replaced by Thomas Frank.